Tolga-Ertunc/SDT-Sig2/README.md

 # SDT-Sig2
 # GIT Project Report

-This report documents the process of creating, developing, and managing a project using GIT commands.
+This  process documents creating, developing, and managing a project using GIT commands.
 All steps were performed using both Terminal and IDE (Visual Studio Code) on macOS.

 ## a) Creating a Remote Repository (GitHub)